strapi/documentation/docs/developer-docs/latest/setup-deployment-guides/deployment/strapi-cloud.md

 Before you can deploy your Strapi application on Strapi Cloud, you need to have the following prerequisites:

 * Strapi version `4.4.x` or higher
-* Database: PostgreSQL, MySQL, or MariaDB
+* Database: Project must be compatible with PostgreSQL.
+Use of any external database is not supported.
 * Project(s) source code hosted on [GitHub](https://github.com)
     * The connected repository can contain multiple Strapi applications.
 Each Strapi app must be in a separate directory.